-Ultra Safe Nuclear Corporation: This Micro Modular Reactor (MMR) is a graphite-moderated, helium-cooled reactor.
-The core has ceramic micro-encapsulated fuel in graphite blocks, with low power density and high heat tolerance.
+Ultra Safe Nuclear Corporation: The Micro Modular Reactor (MMR®) is a graphite-moderated, helium-cooled reactor that would provide 5 megawatts of electricity, or 15 megawatts of heat, over a 20 year operation period.
+The core has proprietary ceramic micro-encapsulated fuel (FCM®) in graphite blocks.
 It is designed for process heat or electricity, and is under consideration to provide steam for a University of Illinois campus central heating system.
-It would produce 15 megawatts of thermal power.
+It would produce 15-45 megawatts of thermal power.
+In June 2021, the University of Illinois at Urbana-Champaign (IUIC), in collaboration with USNC, submitted a letter of intent to the NRC to apply for a test and research reactor license.
+In March 2022, IUIC submitted their Regulatory Engagement Plan to the NRC.
 The company is also exploring the use of its technology for space propulsion.
 In 2019, Global First Power announced that it would be seeking to demonstrate the MMR technology at the Chalk River site in Ontario, Canada.
-The proposed project would provide 5 megawatts of electricity, or heat, over a 20 year operation period.
 The application for a Licence to Prepare Site has been filed with the CNSC.
-In May 2021, Ultra Safe Nuclear Corporation passed through the Canadian Safety Commission's preliminary Vendor Design Review stage and entered the formal licensing review process.
+In May 2021, Ultra Safe Nuclear Corporation passed through the Canadian Safety Commission's preliminary VDR stage and entered the formal licensing review process.
+In March 2022, USNC announced they would be siting their new Pilot Fuel Manufacturing (PFM) operation in Oak Ridge, Tenn.